-A: Blade “tension” is a technical description for how tight the bandsaw blade is for bandsaws including vertical band saws and horizontal band saws.
+A: Blade “tension” is a technical description of how tight the bandsaw blade is for bandsaws including vertical band saws and horizontal band saws.
 Bandsaw blades have to be stretched tight to work.
-Bandsaw blades are tensioned by the amount of force per cross sectional area of the blade, expressed as PSI (pounds per square inch).
+Bandsaw blades are tensioned by the amount of force per cross-sectional area of the blade, expressed as PSI (pounds per square inch).
 Two blades of different sizes will require different forces to achieve the same PSI.
 For example, a ½” x .025 blade requires 312.5 lbs of force to achieve 25,000 PSI.
-A 1” x .025 blade requires 625 lbs of force to achieve the same 25,000 PSI, twice as much force because the blade has twice the cross sectional area.
+A 1” x .025 blade requires 625 lbs of force to achieve the same 25,000 PSI, twice as much force because the blade has twice the cross-sectional area.

 For carbon steel toothed blades (cutting blades) this is typically 15,000 to 25,000 PSI.
 Slitting type blades typically are tensioned in the range of 12,000 to 20,000 PSI.
 In general bandsaw blades are never tensioned past 35,000 psi.

 Some machines include a type of gauge or marks to set the blade tension on that machine.
-These marks generally assume a certain size, therefore cross section, of blade.
+These marks generally assume a certain size, therefore cross-section, of blades.
 What these gauges really do is set a force.
 The correct force for one blade as indicated by the gauge will be half that needed for a blade twice as large

 After using a blade tensioning gauge on a saw a few times it is possible to get a feel for the correct blade tension.
 After a “calibration period” using a tension gauge, a skilled operator will not need to use the blade tension gauge every time.